iyno-org/Holistic-Clinical-Neurosurgery/1. Spinal Cord/Tract Pathologies/tracts.typ

 == Relevant Anatomical Background
 Radiological Examination showed a small swelling at the level of the first lumbar vertebra.
 Histological Examination revealed that it was a meningioma.
 The tumor was removed by performing a laminectomy of the first, second and third lumbar vertebrae and the patient started to recover.
 Initially walking with a stick and later without one.

 The lateral spinothalamic tracts are responsible for pain conduction.
+Postural and vibrational sense is transmitted in the posterior white column in the fasciculus cuneatus (for the upper limb) and the fasciculus gacilis (for the lower limb).
+The difficulty in walking was due to the pressure on the corticospinal tracts in the lateral white column.
+This ultimately resulted in the paralysis of the muscles of the lower limbs.

 #pagebreak()